Joker666/port_scanner/README.md

 ### Usage

 1. Run `build.sh` to build the UI.
-2. Run `run.sh` to start the application.
+2. Run `sudo run.sh` to start the application.
 3. Open `http://localhost:8080` in your browser.

 ### License